lisakmalins/Snakespeare/README.md

 </details>

 ### STEP 2: Clone the repository
-> Note: if you installed software in Step 1, make sure you close any old terminal windows and open a new one.

 Open a new terminal window and navigate to where you want to download Snakespeare.

 If you are not sure, I recommend you copy and paste these commands to __make a new directory called `GitHub_repos`__, then "change directory" into the folder: